 This means that it often can be treated more successfully with surgery, chemotherapy, and other medical treatments.
 Prognosis varies, but the earlier a diagnosis is made, the better the outlook.

 Smoking is the leading cause of NSCLC and other types of lung cancer.
-Other risk factors include exposure to asbestos, air and water pollutants, and secondhand smoke.
+Other risk factors include:

 When you receive a diagnosis of NSCLC, you may feel lost and unsure about what to do next.
 It’s important to work with your team of doctors and specialists to come up with a treatment plan that is appropriate for your particular situation.